jonathanslenders/dsrtp/README.rst

    mkvirtualenv dsrtp
    pip install Cython

-then install devel `libsrtp <https://github.com/cisco/libsrtp>`_ if you need to, e.g.:
+then install devel `libsrtp <https://github.com/the-tcpdump-group/libpcap>`_ and `libsrtp <https://github.com/cisco/libsrtp>`_ if you need to, e.g.:

 .. code:: bash

-   sudo apt-get install libsrtp0-dev
+   sudo apt-get install libpcap-dev libsrtp0-dev

 and then get it: